uraimo/Awesome-Swift-Playgrounds/README.md

 * [BachPlayground](https://github.com/dreamwieber/BachPlayground) - A Simple Swift Playground that plays a brief piece by Bach with AVAudioEngine and AVMIDIPlayer.

 ## Mathematics
-*Livem math with playgrounds*
+*Live math with playgrounds*

-* [SwiftAccelerate](https://github.com/haginile/SwiftAccelerate) - Using the Accelerate framework and Swift for Linear Algebra.
+* [Swift Accelerate](https://github.com/haginile/SwiftAccelerate) - Using the Accelerate framework and Swift for Linear Algebra.
-* [swiftyMathematics](https://github.com/DylanModesitt/swiftyMathematics) - A collection of swift playground about mathematics.
+* [Swifty Mathematics](https://github.com/DylanModesitt/swiftyMathematics) - A collection of swift playground about mathematics.
 * [Numerical Algorithms using Playgrounds](http://www.raywenderlich.com/99559/numeric-algorithms-using-playgrounds) - Numerical argorithms playground from Ray Wenderlich.

+## Libraries

+* [Argo Playground](https://github.com/renrawnalon/ArgoPlayground) - JSON decoding with Argo.
+* [Parse Playground](https://github.com/ultrasaurus/ParsePlayground) - Experimenting with Parse.com in Swift.

 ## Playground sets
 *Sets of playgrounds about various topics*